aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/numbers-to-mhtml/_index.md

 {{% blocks/products/pf/agp/content h2="Save NUMBERS to MHTML in C# Online for Free" %}}

-The following example demonstrates how to convert NUMBERS to MHTML document format in C#.
+The following example demonstrates how to convert NUMBERS to MHTML in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert NUMBERS file into MHTML format.
+Follow the easy steps to convert NUMBERS to MHTML.
 Upload your NUMBERS file, then simply save it as MHTML file.
 For both NUMBERS reading and MHTML writing you can use fully qualified filenames.
 The output MHTML content and formatting will be identical to the original NUMBERS document.

 {{% /blocks/products/pf/agp/text %}}